 A blended learning approach is adopted for the theoretical delivery using a mixture of face-to-face teaching and online learning.

-The programme includes 10 days of face-to-face input:
+The module includes 10 days of face-to-face input:

 - Four days on registration;

-- Four face-to-face days towards the middle of the programme;
+- Four face-to-face days towards the middle of the module;

-- Two days towards the end of the programme
+- Two days towards the end of the module;

-- Plus the equivalent of 18 days of distance learning mediated via Canvas.
+- Plus the equivalent of 18 days of distance learning mediated through Canvas.

 Much of the taught component is spent with clinical pharmacists.
 Further topics for study during the taught component are patient assessment, consultation styles, decision-making and concordant approaches to diagnosis and planning of care, external influences on prescribing and medicines management.